 - administrative offices

 - fully accessible living quarters for on-campus clients

 - living quarters for a 24-hour live-in caretaker

-- an assistance dog training arena and education center
+- a Service Dog training arena and education center

 - a visitor welcome center